 How to lower chlorine in pool

 If the chlorine level in your pool has become too high, you may need to work to bring the level down.
-There are several things you can do to fix an over chlorinated pool.
+There are several things you can do to fix an over-chlorinated pool.

 Stop chlorinating the pool

-It may seem like common sense, but it is one thing for you to check.
+It may seem like common sense, but it is one thing to check.
 While you are trying to lower the level, make sure no sources are adding more chlorine.
 This includes salt cell chlorinators and floating chlorine dispensers.

 Leave the pool uncovered